 Who benefits from accessible packaging?

 It’s not just people with disabilities that benefit from accessible packaging.
-While it’s true that people with mobility, dexterity, and vision issues benefit from having easy to open packaging, the reality is that it benefits everyone.
-Many people appreciate not having to dig out a pair of scissors or needing to spend a large amount of time taking an item out of the box.
+People with mobility, dexterity, and vision issues benefit from having easy to open packaging, but it really benefits everyone.
+Many people appreciate not having to dig out a pair of scissors or spending time taking an item out of the box.
 It’s also a more environmentally friendly option since there is less plastic and waste generated by the more minimalist packaging method.
-This is an example of how assistive technology and accessibility can benefit everyone- read more myths about assistive technology and how it actually helps people here.
+This is an example of how assistive technology and accessibility can benefit everyone.

 - Eco-friendly packaging

 - Zero waste packaging

 - Minimalist packaging

 - Easy open packaging

 When does packaging influence my choice in products?

 Whenever I am shopping, I am more likely to choose an item that is easy to open.
 I have chosen not to buy certain items if the packaging is ridiculously complex or hard to open.
 I always read reviews before buying something and sometimes buy a product in a larger or smaller size than I need if the packaging is easier to use or re-use.
 For example, I don’t like buying a gallon of milk and prefer to buy smaller containers that are easier to pour, but I did buy my laundry pods in a large container that I could easily open and reuse once its empty.